A Tight Lower Bound for Non-coherent Index Erasure: Introduction

-We employ the hybrid adversary method devised in~\cite{AMRR11}, which requires us to consider the Gram matrix corresponding to the final state $\ket{\psi_f,t_f}$ of an algorithm run with oracle $O_f$ (assuming no error).
+In order to take advantage of the inherent symmetries of the \textsc{Index Erasure} problem, we first extend the the \emph{automorphism principle} of H\o{}yer, Lee, and {\v S}palek~\cite{HLS07} to the \emph{general adversary method} for state generation and conversion problems~\cite{LMRSS11} (see Corollary~\ref{cor:adv} and Theorem~\ref{thm:auto}).
+This extension leads us to consider the Gram matrix corresponding to the final state $\ket{\psi_f,t_f}$ of an algorithm run with oracle $O_f$ (assuming no error).
 The Gram matrix corresponding to $\ket{\psi_f}$ is